-INTERPACE BIOSCIENCES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+INTERPACE BIOSCIENCES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Tabular information in thousands, except per share amounts)

 Financing and Payment

 For non-Medicare claims, our payment terms vary by payer category.
 Payment terms for direct-payers in our clinical business are typically thirty days and in our pharma services, up to sixty days.
 Commercial third-party-payers are required to respond to a claim within a time period established by their respective state regulations, generally between thirty to sixty days.
 However, payment for commercial third-party claims may be subject to a denial and appeal process, which could take up to two years in some instances where multiple appeals are submitted.
 The Company generally appeals all denials from commercial third-party payers.